Schizophonic (Geri Halliwell album): Singles

 Three of the four singles from the album went to number one in the United Kingdom, while the debut single made number two.
 The lead single was "Look at Me", produced by Absolute and Phil Bucknall.
 It was released in the United Kingdom on 10 May 1999, the same week as Boyzone's "You Needed Me".
 In early 1999, Boyzone was at the height of its own success with five UK number-ones, however, Halliwell was confident that "Look at Me" would reach number one.
 Though more transactions were made of the "Look at Me" single, two CD singles of "You Needed Me" were released in order for fans to purchase both and ensure that Boyzone made it to the number-one position.
 "Look at Me" entered the UK Singles Chart at number two, selling 140,000 copies in its first week; it was only 700 copies behind "You Needed Me".
 Halliwell was disappointed with the outcome of the chart performance for "Look at Me", since she had believed that it would reach number one.
 She had also feared that her career would be ruined six months after the release of the single.
 However, Halliwell would earn her first UK number-one single with "Mi Chico Latino".
-"Look at Me" went on to sell 330,812 copies in the United Kingdom alone, being certified Gold by the BPI, and over 1.5 million copies worldwide.
+"Look at Me" went on to sell 330,812 copies in the United Kingdom alone, being certified Gold by the BPI, and more than 1.5 million copies worldwide.